AnjaSiewert/capstone_globehopper/README.md

 With this travel app, you can easily keep track of the countries you have visited and plan your future travels all in one place

+## Getting started

+To get started simply visit [Glopebhopper App](https://capstone-globehopper.vercel.app/)and try it out!
+No further installation is required.
+Just open the link on your preferred web browser and enjoy

 ## Features

 If you are a passionate traveler, this travel app offers some features to make your travel experience easier and more enjoyable.
 Here are the key features that our app provides